espruino/EspruinoDocs/tutorials/Battery Charger.md

 Just plug in your batteries and they'll be recognised.
 The LCD will show the current voltage, and `DIS` next to the battery to mark that is is discharging (at around 20mA - this could take a few days!).

-* The top counter will show roughly how much power has been drained from the battery.
+* The top counter will show roughly how much power has been drained from the battery so far (in something close to mAh).
 * When the battery reaches 0.8v, Espruino will start recharging it.
-The top counter will now give you some idea of the cell's capacity (not in any particular units)
+The top counter will now give you some idea of the cell's capacity (in something close to mAh)
-* Espruino will keep recharging the battery at 20mA while it is displaying `CHG`, and the second counter will show how much power has been added to the battery (again, not in any particular units).
-Both NiMH and NiCd batteries are fine with being 'trickle charged' at this level for as long as you want.
+* Espruino will keep recharging the battery at around 20mA while it is displaying `CHG`, and the second counter will show how much power has been added to the battery (in something near mAh).
+Both NiMH and NiCd batteries are fine with being 'trickle charged' at this level for long periods of time.
 * You can press the Pico's button to swapp all cells between charging and discharging.
 If you want to swap just one cell, disconnect it for a few seconds and reconnect it.

 Next Steps
 ----------

 * One easy next step is to extend your Battery charger to charge more than just 4 batteries.
 By using the analog pins on the small 0.05" pins on the end of the Pico, you could charge another 5 batteries (so 9 in total).
+However the chip in Espruino is rated to provide 25mA on each pin, and 100mA in total - so you would need to be careful not to exceed this by trying to charge all the batteries at once.
 * You could also use FETs, or something like a motor driver IC to allow you to 'fast charge' your batteries.